Panvel railway station: Inauguration

 The station was introduced as the Panvel–Diva railway line, serving as rail freight transport in 1962 and was used for cargo services.
 The Indian Railways ministry had commissioned the independent commuter railway services in 1964.
 In addition, a number of development activities have been conducted, including track expansions, electrification of the coaches and addition of long-route express trains.

 Proposed terminus development

 In 2007, the Central Railways ministries had proposed to develop a terminus, serving the inbound and outbound long distance express trains.
 According to the general manager, V. K. Kaul, it was announced that the project will be developed with an expenditure of ₹22 crore.
 City and Industrial Development Corporation (CIDCO) stated that the corporation also has a two-thirds of expenditure on the project and the CR has the major expenditure plan.
 However, in 2015 the project was re-announced with a total expenditure of ₹126 crore from the CR ministries.
 The CR ministries also stated that the development of the terminus will be completed in 2018.
 The terminus also consists two separate platforms for the express trains.

+Major trains

+The train which originates from Panvel Junction are :